ashiqee/event-management-react-project/README.md

 - **React Toasty:** Provides toast notifications for user feedback.
 - **Tailwind CSS:** A utility-first CSS framework for styling.
 - **Vite:** Fast and efficient development setup for React.

+## Project Structure

+The project adheres to a standard React application layout:

+- **src/components:** Reusable React components.
+- **src/components/pages:** Different pages of the application (Home, EventDetails, etc.).
+- **src/Router/routes:** Route configurations, including private routes.

+## Authentication

+Users can sign up and log in using their Google accounts.
+Firebase Authentication is seamlessly integrated to ensure a secure authentication process.

+## Private Routes

+The "Events Details+Schedule" page is a private route, allowing access only to authenticated users.
+Unauthorized users attempting to access this page will be redirected to the login page.

+## JSON Data

+Event cards and speaker information are dynamically loaded from JSON data, providing an efficient and easily manageable way to update event details.

+## Dependencies

+For a comprehensive list of project dependencies, please refer to the `package.json` file.